 By closing the holes to a certain extent and turning the blowing angle in or out, intermediate sounds in the 9-comedic system in Turkish Art Music can be performed.

-Performing a work in ney becomes meaningful after the technical difficulties that take an average of two, three or four years to overcome, depending on the skill of the person, are eliminated.
+Ney performance becomes meaningful after eliminating technical difficulties that take an average of two, to four years, depending on the skill of the person.
 Because a neyzen candidate who has not overcome technical difficulties cannot be expected to succeed in advanced points such as voice color, musicality, nuances and ney attitude.
 Until this process is over, some easy-to-perform works can be studied as studies.

 Ney is a fretless instrument like a violin; In other words, it can produce every frequency in between with the finely tuned movements of the breath and fingers.
-Those who do not know with their ears which frequency to remove will have difficulty.
-Since it is a difficult instrument to learn, someone who does not have enough knowledge and skills in music should definitely work under the supervision of an instructor.
+Those who do not good on listening will face difficulties to produce proper frequency efficiently.
+Therefore it is advised for someone who does not have enough knowledge and skills in music should definitely work under the supervision of an instructor.